sydrawat01/homelab/docs/04_k3s_install.md

 We need to join some worker nodes now, in my case it's just one node, `node01`, but it might be more in your case.
 We are going to execute the join command on each node with Ansible.

 > \[!NOTE]\
 > We are doing this on our local workstation.
+Also note, if you are not using the `--token some_random_password` flag while installing k3s, the randomly generated token will automatically be generated for you, and will be present here: `/var/lib/rancher/k3s/server/node-token`.

 ```bash
 ansible workers -b -m shell -a "curl -sfL https://get.k3s.io | K3S_URL=https://10.0.0.98:6443 K3S_TOKEN=some_random_password sh -"